Setting up a Database

 Restoring a Database Backup

-To set up an existing database on a SQL Server, use PAexpress to restore a database backup.
+To set up a database on a SQL Server, use PAexpress to restore a database backup.

 You can restore a database backup that you were given.
 Alternatively, PAtools includes a default database backup that you can use to start a new project.
 The default database backup is in the PAtools application folder.